Rendering to DXV

 The Resolume DXV Video Codec is a hardware (GPU) accelerated codec.
 The decompression of the video frames is done directly on the video card.

 Today's video cards have enormous processing power available.
 The DXV codec means you can work on much higher resolutions and frame-rates, with much lower CPU and RAM usage.

 Rendering movies with the DXV Codec is extremely easy because there is very little to configure.
 No key-frames, nothing.
 It is pre-configured to be as fast as possible.
-All you have to do is select the DXV 3 Codec, choose your preferred preset and start rendering.

 Normal Quality vs High Quality

 We advise to do all encoding at Normal Quality.
 Only if you notice a lot of banding on gradients, should you use the High Quality setting.